-- Education of pupils through the curriculum; - Keeping parents up to date on how to support their children to keep safe online; - Reviewing online safety practices as part of a whole school approach to online safety; - Filtering and monitoring to protect users but not leading to unreasonable restrictions; - Staff training which is integrated, aligned and considered as part of the overarching safeguarding approach; - Information sharing to enable the school community to be kept up to date.
+- Education of pupils through the curriculum; - Keeping parents/carers up to date on how to support their children to keep safe online, and reinforcing its importance; - Reviewing online safety practices as part of a whole school approach to online safety; - identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning.

+- have effective monitoring strategies in place that meet their safeguarding needs. - Staff training which is integrated, aligned and considered as part of the overarching safeguarding approach; - Information sharing to enable the school community to be kept up to date, in particular, parents/carers should be informed about what filtering/monitoring systems are in place, what students are being asked to do online and which staff members will be interacting with students at any given time.